 For a definition of inerrancy, Christian pastor John MacArthur explained:

 Inerrancy means literally “without error.”
 When applied to Scripture, it means that the Bible is without error in the original copies.
 It is therefore free, when properly interpreted, from affirming anything that is untrue or contrary to fact (Biblical Doctrine, p.
 109).

 He also wrote,

 The Bible is the inerrant, infallible Word of God.
 It is the result of divine inspiration, which produced divinely authoritative and factual accounts that are truthful in what they record.
 This doctrine applies directly to the original autographs and indirectly to the texts and translations of today (p.
 113).

-Inerrancy is the belief that the Bible, as it was originally written, contains full truth in the original copies, which we call “autographs.”
+Inerrancy is the belief that the Bible, as it was originally written in the 66 books of the Old and New Testaments, contains full truth in the original copies, which we call “autographs.”
 Infallibility is the idea that the original autographs were written exactly the way God intended.
 Paul claimed that the Bible is “inspired by God” and that it can be used by humans for “teaching, rebuking, correcting and training in righteousness” (2 Timothy 3:16).
 God used human authors to write down what He intended (2 Peter 1:21).
 While God did not use “automatic” writing and instead allowed each author to use his own style, the words written down are considered inspired and are exactly what God intended to be said.